Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 Besides the Dart libraries,
 the vector_math package has other resources that might be useful to you that do not get installed into your application directory.
 Let's take a step back for a moment to look at what you got and where it came from.

-Use your browser and go to
-the github repository for the
+To see the contents of the vector_math package, visit the
 <a href="https://github.com/johnmccutchan/DartVectorMath" target="_blank">
-vector_math
+Dart vector math repository
 </a>
-package.
+at GitHub.
-You will see a lot of files and directories there.
-Only one of which, `lib`, was installed when you ran pub install.
+Although many files and directories are in the repository, only one, `lib`, was installed when you ran pub install.

 <div>
   <hr>